 Levandowski, B. J.; Houk, K. N. Theoretical Analysis of Reactivity Patterns in Diels-Alder Reactions of Cyclopentadiene, Cyclohexadiene, and Cycloheptadiene with Symmetrical and Unsymmetrical Dienophiles.
 J. Org.
 Chem.
 2015, 80 (7), 3530-3537.

 Kakinuma, S.; Shirota, H. Dynamic Kerr Effect Study on Six-Membered-Ring Molecular Liquids: Benzene, 1,3-Cyclohexadiene, 1,4-Cyclohexadiene, Cyclohexene, and Cyclohexane.
 J. Phys.
 Chem.
 B. 2015, 119 (13), 4713-4724.

 Gefahrenhinweise (EU): H225-H340-H350-H304

 Highly flammable liquid and vapour.
 May cause genetic defects.
 May cause cancer.
 May be fatal if swallowed and enters airways.

 Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
 Obtain special instructions before use.
-IF SWALLOWED: IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.